Hobbies and interests

 WinnerBio

 As I study and gain more experiences in the field of Business Administration, I aim to help the youth gain more opportunities.
-Technology is versatile and it has the ability to help young black children gain opportunities and truly unlock their potential.
+Technology is versatile and it has the ability to help children gain opportunities and truly unlock their potential.

 Education